 Eq.
 CASTEP 63

-The quality of the projection may be assessed by calculating a spilling parameter:
+The quality of the projection can be assessed by calculating a spilling parameter:

 Eq.
 CASTEP 64